 Climate change (in terms of temperature and precipitation shocks) would induce both positive and negative impacts on the economy and human society.
 Considering the results together, we conclude that future climate change is more likely to induce net negative impacts on Alberta's economy.
 Our results are not quite comparable to the existing Canadian literature.
-This is because 1) this is to the best of our knowledge the first study exploring the impacts of climatic shocks on GDP growth (others investigate such impacts on GDP levels24) using a time series model-the VARX model-based on statistical regularities rather than a structured economic model; 2) we investigate such impacts of climate change in various sectors, while other approaches might not and 4) when calculating the response of GDP growth, we introduce climate shocks from the VARX system rather than under some future climate change projections.
-However, the overall direction of GDP impacts of climate change projections.
-However, the overall direction of GDP impacts of climate change projections.
-However, the overall direction of GDP impacts of climate change projections.
-However, the overall direction of GDP impacts of climate change projections.
+This is because 1) this is to the best of our knowledge the first study exploring the impacts of climatic shocks on GDP growth (others investigate such impacts on GDP levels24) using a time series model-the VARX model-based on statistical regularities rather than a structured economic model; 2) we investigate such impacts on the provincial economy as a whole; 3) the VARX model can capture the simultaneous impacts of climate change in various sectors, while other approaches might not and 4) when calculating the response of GDP growth, we introduce climate shocks from the VARX system rather than under some future climate change projections.
 However, the overall direction of GDP impacts of climate change found in this paper are similar to several previous studies (e.g., Ochuodho and Lantz 2015; NRTEE 2011; Zhai et al. 2009) that warming tends to have negative impacts on Alberta's economy.